aklapatch/simple-builder-idea/README.md

 - (if necessary) bootstrap a statically linked compiler if necessary

 ## TODO:
+- Bootstrap gcc 4.9.4 from musl, and other sources and the system compiler, try to link everything statically use the musl gcc and the -static flags where possible
+- Install packages directly to the bin-store.
+If they are installed in the builds dir first that can cause problems.
 - implement env
     - Add PATH entries
     - bootstrap gcc